16 Top Day Trips from Vienna

 Bratislava

-Less than an hour from Vienna by train, Slovakia's capital, Bratislava, is an affordable, fun, and easy day out.
+Less than 70 kilometers from Vienna, Slovakia's capital, Bratislava, is an affordable, fun, and easy day out.
 Old abuts new in this vibrant city, where 18th-century buildings line the streets of the old town, and Soviet-era architecture sits not far beyond.
 If you're looking for relatively cheap trips from Vienna, this is a great option.

 The Danube slices through the city, and Bratislava Castle is the focal point, perched on a plateau above the river, with its stark white walls and red-tile roof.